XPath-Next/XPath-Next/spec.md

-# XPath Next (draft)
+# XPath Next (draft) : Extension for XPath Derived Languages
 ## Introduction
 It comes from "_XPath N extended_" and it stands for the XPath polyfills/shim project.

-The idea is to have some dynamic mecanism to load some bunch of XPath extensions that are themselves written in XPath or XPath + host language
+The idea is to have some dynamic mecanism to load some bunch of XPath extensions that are themselves written in XPath completed by other extensions if needed.

-There might some dependencies on external dependencies like EXPath File or whatever and it needs to be clear
+There might some dependencies on external dependencies like EXPath File or whatever and it needs to be explicit.

-It can be loaded dynamically from some trusted source by the system
+It can be loaded dynamically from some trusted source by the system if we manage to make the mechanism sufficiently easy.

-We can create any function we like as soon we can implement it with
+We can create any function we like as soon we can implement it with :
-* level 0 : full XPath (depends on the XPath version then) : for example, fnext:is-odd(n) defined as n%2=1
+* level 0 : full XPath (depends on the XPath version then) : for example, _fnext:is-odd(n)_ defined as _$n mod 2=1_
-* level 1 : everything in level 0 and other fnext definitions : for example, fnext:is-even(n) defined as not(fnext:is-odd)
+* level 1 : everything in level 0 and other fnext definitions : for example, _fnext:is-even(n)_ defined as _not(fnext:is-odd($n))_
 * level 2 : everything in level 1 and a set of EXPath extensions : for example is the size of file an odd number of bytes, using EXPath File
-* level 3 : everything in level 2 and some extra code dependant on the host language (XSLT, XQuery, XProc, etc.)
+* level 3 : everything in level 2 and some extra code dependant on the host language (XSLT, XQuery, XProc, Schematron, etc.)
-* level 4 : everything in level 3 and some extra code dependant on a generic agreed language (Javascript ?)
+* level 4 : everything in level 3 and some extra code dependant on a generic agreed language (Javascript, Lua, Haxe ?)
 * level 5 : everything in level 4 and some extra code dependant on the language implementation of the product (JDK, DotNet, ERlang, etc.)

 ## Goals and non goals
-To provide a way to allow people to add some extension **without** having to pay the cost of writing a spec Of course the spec of the building blocks are around, but that's not mandatory to make every snippet of code dependant on the existence of a SPEC
+To provide a way to allow people to add some extension **without** having to pay the cost of writing a spec.

+Of course the spec of the building blocks are around, but that's not mandatory to make every snippet of code dependant on the existence of a SPEC.

-Allow to extends XPath based languages with some cross knowledge from one language to the other
+Allow to extends XPath Derived Languages with some cross knowledge from one language to the other.

-It should not replace EXPath or any other attemps to standardise way more complex extensions to XPath (things that can't be done from within XPath)
+It should not replace EXPath or any other attemps to standardise way more complex extensions to XPath (things that can't be done from within XPath).

-But it should minimize the number of functions needed It can be seen as crowd sourced version of FunctX (add links)
+On the other hand, it should minimize the number of functions needed in any extension since every extension that can be done with a minimal complexe function can be proposed separately.

+It can be seen as generalized (not only XQuery related) crowd sourced version of [FunctX](http://www.xqueryfunctions.com/xq/)

 ## Namespaces
 The module defined by this document defines functions and errors in the namespace [https://xmlprague.cz/ns/fnext](https://xmlprague.cz/ns/fnext).
 In this document, the **fnext** prefix is bound to this namespace URI.